Cleistocactus dependens

 Cleistocactus dependens is a species of Cleistocactus found in Bolivia.

 Description

 Cleistocactus dependens grows in a shrubby form with many spreading, sprawling or drooping stems that are dull green and segmented.
-The stems are 3 to 4 centimeters in diameter, slightly tapering toward the tips.
+The stems are 3 to 4 cm in diameter, slightly tapering toward the tips.
 Each stem has 10 to 12 rounded ribs that are distinctly furrowed across their width.
-Areoles are spaced about 1.1 to 1.5 centimeters apart on these ribs.
+Areoles are spaced about 1.1 to 1.5 cm apart on these ribs.
 The plant has 3 to 4 spreading central spines; one of these points downward.
-These spines are gray with black tips and measure 1 to 1.5 centimeters in length.
-Additionally, there are 8 to 13 fine, needle-like radial spines that are reddish-gray and 2 to 4 millimeters long.
+These spines are gray with black tips and measure 1 to 1.5 cm in length.
+Additionally, there are 8 to 13 fine, needle-like radial spines that are reddish-gray and 2 to 4 mm long.